Handbook

 This applies to all students involved in any extracurricular activity scheduled either during or outside the school day and any school-sponsored on-the-job training programs.

-- A student may not participate in any activity or program if he or she has an unexcused absence from any class during the day.
+- A student may not participate in any activity or program if they had an unexcused absence from any class during the day.

-- If a student is suspended from any class, he or she may not participate in any activity or program that day.
+- If a student is suspended from any class, they may not participate in any activity or program that day.

-- If a student is absent from school due to medical reasons, he or she must present a physician’s statement or a statement from the student’s parent or guardian clearing the student for participation that day.
+- If a student is absent from school due to medical reasons, they must present a physician’s statement or a statement from the student’s parent/guardian clearing the student for participation that day.
 The note must be given to the coach or advisor before the student participates in the activity or program.

 - Students who miss school regularly due to enrichment activities must seek prior approval in order for those absences to be excused.
 Families for whom this applies may contact the building principal for further information.